Support for Individuals

-Are you struggling to find the answers to your questions about your infection and antibiotic resistance?
+Are you struggling to find the answers to your questions about antibiotic resistant infections?

 Finding out that you, or someone you love, might have an antibiotic-resistant infection can feel very daunting.
 Although the healthcare professionals will have given you as much information and the best advice possible, it is understandable that you may take to Google to find out more.
-We are building a range of resources for people in your position, such as answers to frequently asked questions (FAQs) and information about the symptoms, treatments and research into different types of antibiotic-resistant infection.
+We are building a range of resources for people in your position, such as answers to frequently asked questions (FAQs) and information about the symptoms, treatments and research into different types of antibiotic resistant infections.

 Please be aware that this information is provided for general purposes only.
 We do our best to ensure it is accurate and up to date, but it is not medical advice and your GP or medical specialist is the best person to give you advice or answers on your own specific situation.

 We will be continuously adding to and revising our collection of information and links to other useful sites and services.

 Choose one of the options below to explore our current resources.